asikam/softone/README.md

 }
 ```

-### Building Requests Step by Step
+### Building The Request

-For more control, you can use the core `Softone` class to build your requests step by step:
+For more control, you can use the core `Softone` class to build your requests:

 ```php
 use Asikam\Softone\Softone;